-1. Escrow as Seller's Property - Treatment at Closing to Seller
+1. Treatment at Closing to Seller

-If the escrowed funds are treated as having been paid to Seller, the tax consequences at closing do not depend on the contingent purchase price rules.
-Rather, the section 1001(b) rules apply, because the escrowed funds would be considered part of the sale proceeds.
-See parts I.B.1.a. and II.B.2.a. and b., above.
+Section 1001(b) applies, because the escrowed funds are part of the sale proceeds.
+See parts I.C.2 and II.B.2.a. and b., above.
 That is, the full amount of the escrowed funds is added to Seller's amount realized.
-There is no imputed interest because the amount is treated as paid to Seller at the time of sale and transferred by Seller into the escrow.
-Seller could not treat the escrow as an installment sale.
+There is no imputed interest Seller may not treat the escrow as an installment sale.

-2. Escrow as Seller's Property - Treatment of Escrow at Closing to Acquiror
+2. Treatment at Closing to Acquiror

 There is no authority as to whether Acquiror should be allowed to include the escrowed payments in its asset basis.
 Treating escrowed funds like contingent purchase price generally would prevent inclusion in basis until the escrow closes.
-See parts I.D. and II.C., above.
+See parts I.E. and II.C., above.
 But treating the funds as though paid to Seller and then set aside in escrow, subject to possible return to Acquiror, would allow Acquiror to include the funds in its basis for the purchased assets.

-3. Escrow as Seller's Property - Income Earned on Escrowed Funds a.
+3. Income Earned on Escrowed Funds

+a.
 Investment Treatment

 Under Prop.
 Reg. § 1.468B-8(c), discussed in part III.B.3., above, even if the escrow is Seller's property for tax purposes generally, the income earned on the escrowed funds still would be taxable to Acquiror until the "determination date."
-Thus, Seller could be taxed in full on the escrowed funds at closing, while Acquiror is taxed on the income from those funds - clearly inconsistent treatment.
-This inconsistency would have to be reconciled with economic reality, if the escrowed funds are ultimately paid to Seller.
+Thus, Seller could be taxed in full on the escrowed funds at Closing, while Acquiror is taxed on the income from those funds-clearly inconsistent treatment.
+If this rule is followed, the parties would have to restore economic reality by allocation tax agreement especially, if the escrowed funds are ultimately paid to Seller.